 17. Squats that involve bending one leg while keeping the other leg straight forward are an excellent technique to build strength in the hips and stretch out hip flexors that have grown tight.

-18. For those who want the best possible health, it is highly recommended that they lead active lifestyles and walk as much as possible.
+18. For those who want the best possible health, leading active lifestyles and walking as much as possible is highly recommended.

-Hip dipping is a natural and innate movement found in all humans and should not be interpreted pejoratively.
+Hip dipping is a natural and innate human movement and should not be interpreted pejoratively.

 Because of the information presented in this article, you should now understand what hip dips are, why they could occur, and how to treat them appropriately if necessary.

 Before attempting to self-diagnose yourself as having the disease, you should see a doctor if you have been suffering discomfort in your hips or other parts of your body that may be related to this ailment.
 This condition could cause discomfort.
 If you have been experiencing pain in your hips or other parts of your body, this condition may be the cause.

 After reading this article, we aim that you will feel more aware of the topic at hand and be better able to determine whether or not you have hip dips.
-If you do have hip dips, you can choose this more accurately.
+If you do have hip drops, you can choose this more accurately.

-It is vital to remember that fixating incessantly on any aspect of your body, even those that cannot be altered, may have long-term consequences.
+Remembering that fixating incessantly on any aspect of your body, even those that cannot be altered may have long-term consequences.
 That is true even if who cannot change the element in question.
 As a result of this, we do not recommend placing an excessive amount of stress on this matter.